Vaca54/Vaca54/README.md

 - 👋 Hi, I'm Vasya.
-- 👀 I'm interested in
+- 👀 I love to read any kind of code
 - 🌱 I'm learning Python now.
 - 📫 You can contact me on Telegram: @vaca378 Discord: vaca22
 - 😄 I want to learn Java